haskellfoundation/HaskellSchool/en/lessons/basics/collections.md

 ### Cartesian Products

-Cartesion products, sometimes referred to as cross multiplication, allows us to get all the possible combinations of the elements of two sets.
+Cartesion products, sometimes referred to as cross multiplication, allow us to get all the possible combinations of the elements of two sets.

 A classic example of a cartesian product is a chess board, which is the cross